Thunder Token (TT) Reaches Market Cap of $68.42 Million

-Thunder Token (TT) traded down 4.4% against the U.S. dollar during the twenty-four hour period ending at 23:00 PM Eastern on July 20th.
-Thunder Token has a market capitalization of $68.42 million and approximately $8.73 million worth of Thunder Token was traded on exchanges in the last 24 hours.
-In the last week, Thunder Token has traded up 7.9% against the U.S. dollar.
-One Thunder Token coin can currently be purchased for about $0.0079 or 0.00000018 BTC on cryptocurrency exchanges.
+Thunder Token (TT) traded 4.4% lower against the dollar during the 24-hour period ending at 20:00 PM E.T. on July 21st.
+One Thunder Token coin can now be bought for approximately $0.0079 or 0.00000018 BTC on exchanges.
+In the last week, Thunder Token has traded up 7.9% against the dollar.
+Thunder Token has a market cap of $68.42 million and $8.73 million worth of Thunder Token was traded on exchanges in the last 24 hours.

 - The Force Protocol (FOR) traded flat against the dollar and now trades at $0.0238 or 0.00000126 BTC.